 (iii) a demonstration of Site Exclusivity.
 For the Fast Track Process, such demonstration may include documentation reasonably demonstrating a right to locate the Generating Facility on real estate or real property improvements owned, leased, or otherwise legally held by another.

-The CAISO shall review and validate the Fast Track Process Interconnection Request pursuant to GIP Section 5.2.
+The CAISO shall review and validate the Fast Track Process Interconnection Request pursuant to Section 5.2.

-All provisions of this GIP will apply unless superseded by provisions in this GIP Section 5.
+In the event of a conflict between this Section 5 and another provision of this GITAP, Section 5 shall govern.

 5.2 Initial Review

-Within fifteen (15) Business Days after the CAISO notifies the Interconnection Customer that the Interconnection Request is deemed complete, valid, and ready to be studied, the applicable Participating TO shall perform an initial review using the screens set forth in GIP Section 5.3 below, shall notify the Interconnection Customer of the results, and shall include with the notification copies of the analysis and data underlying the Participating TO's determinations under the screens.
+Within fifteen (15) Business Days after the CAISO notifies the Interconnection Customer that the Interconnection Request is deemed complete, valid, and ready to be studied, the applicable Participating TO shall perform an initial review using the screens set forth in Section 5.3 below, shall notify the Interconnection Customer of the results, and shall include with the notification copies of the analysis and data underlying the Participating TO's determinations under the screens.

 5.3 Screens